O2 MYGA III, Sundance Nachez mineral water, SNMW

 Mechanism of Action

 The product web site claims that conditions of low cellular oxygen cause and are indicative of cancer and that MICOM raises cellular oxygen levels to 10-13 ppm, allowing detoxification and reduced organ burden.
+Supplemental respiratory oxygen is thought to have anticancer activities by enhancing T cells and NK cells (2).
 No evidence shows that MICOM raises cellular oxygen levels.
-Additionally, research shows that oxygen neither prevents nor inhibits cancer growth, tumors grow rapidly in tissues that are well supplied with oxygenated blood, and absence of oxygen does not stimulate tumor growth in vitro or in vivo.
 The web site also claims the theory that the mineral water will “tag” cancer cells so they might be recognized and eliminated by the immune system, which is against current scientific understanding.

 No formal pharmacokinetic studies have been performed with MICOM.